swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 PropertyName     -> [\s\w-]+
 ```

-A character property specifies a particular Unicode or POSIX property to match against.
+A character property specifies a particular Unicode, POSIX, or PCRE property to match against.
 We intend on parsing:

 - The full range of Unicode character properties.
 - The POSIX properties `alnum`, `blank`, `graph`, `print`, `word`, `xdigit` (note that `alpha`, `lower`, `upper`, `space`, `punct`, `digit`, and `cntrl` are covered by Unicode properties).
 - The UTS#18 special properties `any`, `assigned`, `ascii`.
+- The special PCRE2 properties `Xan`, `Xps`, `Xsp`, `Xuc`, `Xwd`.

 We intend on following [UTS#18][uts18]'s guidance for character properties.
 This includes the use of fuzzy matching for property name parsing.
 This is done according to rules set out by [UAX44-LM3].
 This means that the following property names are considered equivalent: